 Learn Apple's Swift programming language quickly

-If you need to get started with Swift as quickly as you can, check out lynda.com’s Learn Swift 2: The Basics course.
+If you need to get started with Swift as quickly as you can, check out lynda.com’s Swift 3 Essential Training: The Basics course.

-Since being published in February, it's clocked up close to 4,500 viewers and focuses on the elements of the language that you'll use most often.
-That means it's concise and to the point, running to just three hours.
+Since being publishe, it's clocked up close to 9,000 viewers and focuses on the elements of the language that you'll use most often.
+That means it's concise and to the point, running to just 2 and a half hours.

-Lynda.com charges between £14.95 a month and £229 a year depending on the level of service you want, and once you’ve paid you can access all of its courses, whatever the subject, alongside this series of Swift lessons.
+Lynda.com charges between £12.95 a month and £18.95 per month depending on the level of service you want, and once you’ve paid you can access all of its courses, whatever the subject, alongside this series of Swift lessons.
 If you’re not sure whether you'd suit this kind of tutoring, try out a free preview account first.

 Learn Swift on a budget

-If the lynda.com and Udemy courses are too expensive, check out Tutsplus where you can buy its 3.5-hour course The Swift Programming Language for just $9 (£3.12) - less than a couple of extra-large lattes.
+If the lynda.com and Udemy courses are too expensive, check out Tutsplus, where you can buy its courses for $9.

 If all of this solo study is sending you stir crazy, sign up to a programming podcast. iDeveloper focuses entirely on iOS and OS X (now macOS) development, discussing tools and techniques, and offering tips and advice.
 If you're serious about making some money from your work, it also concerns itself with the business side of selling your apps.